Metro J Line (Minnesota)

-The Riverview Corridor is a transit corridor connecting Downtown Saint Paul and the Mall of America in Bloomington via the Minneapolis-Saint Paul International Airport.
+The Metro J Line, formerly the Riverview Corridor, is a planned bus rapid transit line connecting Downtown Saint Paul and the Mall of America in Bloomington via the Minneapolis-Saint Paul International Airport.
 The corridor serves an area from the Saint Paul Union Depot to the Mall via a route along West 7th Street, which runs southwest from Downtown Saint Paul.
 The corridor creates a triangle connecting opposite ends of the Blue Line and Green Line.

 The corridor has served as an important transportation link in the Twin Cities since territorial days when it connected downtown Saint Paul and Fort Snelling.
 Streetcars and later buses connected destinations along West Seventh St, the main thoroughfare of the corridor, since 1884.
 Streetcars were removed in 1952 and from 1998 to 2012 bus service improvements were identified as the preferred alternative with busway and later arterial bus rapid transit projects studied.

 Renewed study started in 2013 and the results of work done from 2014-2017 identified a modern streetcar system similar to systems in Portland, Kansas City, and Detroit as the locally preferred alternative with an alignment along West Seventh Street and MN-5.
 On September 6th, 2024 Ramsey County announced that planning efforts for the modern streetcar project were cancelled.

 In March 2025, the City of Saint Paul announced a renewed effort to pursue BRT along the corridor, with a projected cost of $500 million and planned opening in the early 2030s.
+In January 2026, after having previously been announced as being added to Metro's arterial planned BRT lines in October 2025 as the project partners for the West 7th Street Corridor were unable to come to an agreement, Metro Transit announced that it had been recommended to become the Metro J Line.